 - Trying to merge two cultures can be a long, drawn-out, disruptive process.

-- Make sure you allow for rationalisation costs when calculating the benefits you expect from any merging of operations.
+- Allow for rationalisation costs when calculating the benefits you expect from any merging of operations.

 Some acquisitions backfire spectacularly